 Deep sleep encourages collagen and growth hormone production.

 The quality, not just quantity, of rest you get every night has a big impact on how sleep affects your skin.
 A restless, 8 hours sleep won’t deliver the same benefits as 8 undisturbed hours where you enter the deep sleep stage, and your body and brain waves slow down.
-It’s during the sleep that your body produces growth hormone.
+It’s during sleep that your body produces growth hormones.
 Growth hormone is a crucial peptide hormone that stimulates growth, cell reproduction, and cell regeneration.
 It stimulates collagen synthesis so when lack of quality sleep inhibits a fresh surge of growth hormone collagen production is also diminished.
 This leads to skin losing its firmness and the formation of fine lines and wrinkles.

 Sleep affects your skin’s hydration levels.

 Hydration is key for healthy skin function and your body’s hydration levels are impacted by the amount of sleep you get.
 When your skin is dehydrated it becomes more susceptible to skin problems such as dry skin, psoriasis, eczema, discolouration, and even premature wrinkling.
-Your body will also struggle to eliminate toxins when it’s dehydrated, which also has an impact on skin’s health.
+Your body will also struggle to eliminate toxins when it’s dehydrated, which also has an impact on the skin’s health.

 Washing your face can dry it out and sleeping can also dehydrate skin, especially if you snooze in a low-humidity environment.
 While staying hydrated by drinking water can help to some extent what your skin really needs at night is a moisturiser, find our Cult51 Immediate Effect Serum for instant hydration, this serum is best to apply before bed when your skin is at its driest.
 Also, did you know that your anti-ageing cream will be more effective while you sleep?
 When your skin is renewing itself as you sleep, the anti-ageing products you apply get a chance to get absorbed thoroughly into the skin.
 Why not try our Cult51 Night Cream to help you increase the hydration even more.